Present

 It’s time to show people the ins and outs of your research.
 We’ve put together a suite of ways to present your work.
 Each piece will help you organize your thoughts and better express your ideas to the judges.
 This year, all students will submit abstracts, posters, and videos online on the following dates.
 Scroll to learn more about each!

-Students should arrive at the Ferland Engineering Education and Design Center and have their displays set up by 8:30 am.
+Students should arrive at Innovation Hall and have their displays set up by 8:30 am.

 We’ll give students an overview of the day and set the stage for a great event.
 Students should have their posters set up by 8:30.